sosbourneQA/RomanEmperorsProject/README.md

 1. Clone the repository to the intended client
 2. Open in your IDE as a Maven Project.
-3.You may now run it from your IDE as a Maven project, or use
+3.You may now run it from your IDE as a Maven project, or use:

-                 mvn clean install
+                 `mvn clean install`

-inside of the project folder, followed by
+inside of the project folder, followed by:

-                 java -jar target/LukeSO-SoftwareMarch16-HobbyProject-jar-with-dependencies.jar
+                 `java -jar target/LukeSO-SoftwareMarch16-HobbyProject-jar-with-dependencies.jar`

-5.

 ### Prerequisites